mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 # Enhancements

-The RTT measured by QUIC may not be very precise because it can be influenced by delayed ACKs.
+The RTT statistics collected by QUIC may not be very precise because it can be influenced by delayed ACKs.
 An alternative the RTT is to explicitly measure a one way delay. {{QUIC-TS}} suggests an extension for QUIC to implement one way delay measurements using a timestamp carried in a special QUIC frame.
 The new frame carries the time at which a packet was sent.
 This timestamp can be used by the receiver to estimate a one way delay as the difference between the time at which a packet was received and the timestamp in the received packet.
-The one way delay can then be used as a replacement for the receive time estimation derived from the RTT as described in {{protocol-operation}}.
+The one way delay can then be used as a replacement for the receive time estimation derived from the RTT as described in
+{{protocol-operation}} to create the `pkt_delay_list`.

 > **TODO:** Using OWD in ACKS tells a sender the OWD from receiver to sender, but we might be more
 > interested in OWD from sender to receiver so maybe we need to specify some RTCP feedback in the